-If you are buying and selling real estate you may have a lot of questions.
-If so, check the articles listed below as you could find the answers there.
-If you have a specific question not answered here, please contact us.
+If you are buying or selling property, you may have a lot of questions.
+Please see below some common questions that may assist you.
+If you have a specific question not answered below, please feel free to contact us.

 - What is conveyancing